Final Fantasy III (2006 video game): Development

 Following the failure to remake the game for the WonderSwan Color, and Square's merger with former competitor Enix to form Square Enix in 2003, the company posted assurance that the game's promised remake would not be completely forgotten, and there was speculation that it might find its way to Sony's PlayStation or Nintendo's Game Boy Advance as its predecessors had.
 Square Enix considered porting the game to the PlayStation 2, but was eventually convinced by Nintendo to develop the title for their new handheld system, the Nintendo DS, a decision that would later be positively reinforced by the commercial success of the Nintendo DS.
 The Final Fantasy III remake was first announced in October 2004, but detailed information did not emerge for a year.
 Hiromichi Tanaka headed the project as both the executive producer and director.
 His guidance and supervision were needed because the remake was not a mere graphical update as Final Fantasy and Final Fantasy II's remakes were, but a total overhaul using the Nintendo DS's 3D capabilities.
 Along with 3D graphics, a full motion video opening scene was produced for the game, similar to those found in the ports of the 2D Final Fantasy games for the PlayStation.
 Programming was handled by developer Matrix Software.

 The remake was produced by Tomoya Asano and co-developed by Square Enix and Matrix Software.
 Ryosuke Aiba (Final Fantasy XI) served as art director, and Akihiko Yoshida (Final Fantasy XII) redesigned the original characters for use in 3D, and designed the look of the new playable characters.
-The formerly generic and nameless party characters were replaced with more concrete characters with new personalities and background stories, and additional scenes were added to develop their individuality; however, the main storyline was not altered significantly.
+The formerly generic and nameless party characters were replaced with more concrete characters with new personalities and background stories, and additional scenes were added to develop their individuality.
+The main storyline however was not altered significantly.
 Along with these four, additional characters (called "sub-characters") also join the party temporarily, like in the original.
 Unlike the original, however, these characters may randomly participate in battle.

 The remake features a redesigned job system, which rebalances the classes, adds new abilities and adds a new "Freelancer" class which replaces the "Onion Knight" as the default job at the beginning of the game (Onion Knight is retained as a secret class).
 It also includes new events, a new crystal and dungeon, and the removal of capacity points.
 Unlike the original Famicom version, most of the jobs remain useful for the entire game.
 The ultimate jobs—the Ninja and the Sage—and some of the lesser-used jobs, like the Geomancer, were redesigned to have the same level of abilities as the Warrior.
 Another addition are special job-specific items available only if a character has fully mastered a certain job.